Last Updated: June 11, 2020

 - Where we need to comply with a legal or regulatory obligation.

-Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending our or third party direct marketing communications to you via email or text message.
-You have the right to withdraw consent to marketing at any time by updating your email preferences.
+Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending our own or third party direct marketing communications to you via email or text message.
+You have the right to withdraw consent to marketing at any time by checking or unchecking relevant boxes to adjust your marketing preferences or by following the “Unsubscribe” link in any marketing message sent to you.

 Purposes For Which We Will Use Your Personal Data